 Pricing Issues

-Many of the people wanted to know final post beta pricing before investing time in testing the tool. Â I can understand that if it becomes to expensive they could not afford it and would better not know there is such a tool. Â Others want featureless pricing with all the features and/or want pricing consistent with other non-related tools. Â For example, the HREF Builder tool we have adjusted pricing a few times and have developed custom pricing for power users.
+Many of the people wanted to know the final post-beta pricing before investing time in testing the tool.
+I can understand that if it becomes too expensive, they could not afford it and would better not know there is such a tool.
+Others want featureless pricing with all the features and want to price consistent with other non-related tools.
+For example, in the HREF Builder tool we have adjusted pricing a few times and have developed custom pricing for power users.

 One conversation I had with a potential user who felt that the pricing was to high. Â They offered 3 reasons for their comment.